 This summer academic internship program is a collaboration involving the UVA Internship Placement Program (IPP), Global Studies, and the International Studies Office (ISO).
 Building upon 10 years of success with IPP Global – Dublin and partnership with EUSA, a provider of high quality global internships, IPP Global – Prague provides highly customized internships in Prague, Czech Republic for program participants.
 Internship placement is determined by students’ interests, studies, experience, and professional and academic plans.
 This program will provide a valuable and unique opportunity for its participants to develop enhanced cross-cultural awareness, up-close knowledge of the present-day Czech Republic and the EU, and understanding of one’s self as a life-long learner and budding professional.

-During the application period, students meet on Grounds with UVA Career Center staff and the EUSA internship team to discuss the internship process and requirements, as well as goals and expectations for an internship.
+During the application period, students meet with UVA Career Center staff and the EUSA internship team to discuss the internship process and requirements, as well as goals and expectations for an internship.

 Note: Interviews assist IPP in gaining additional information for internship placement.